 Homophobic bullying is when people behave or speak in a way which makes someone feel bullied because of their actual or perceived sexuality.
-People may be a target of this type of bullying because of their appearance, behaviour, other physical traits or because they have friends or family who are gay, lesbian, bisexual, or transgender or just because they are seen as being different.
+People may be a target of this type of bullying because of their appearance, behaviour, physical traits or because they have friends or family who are lesbian, gay, bisexual, transgender, or questioning or possibly just because they are seen as being different.

-"It’s important to remember that not everyone who experiences homophobic bullying is LGB or questioning their sexuality,” says Miriam Lynn, project support worker with the Cambridge-based charity SexYOUality.
+"It’s important to remember that not everyone who experiences homophobic bullying is LGBT or questioning their sexuality” says Miriam Lynn, project support worker with the Cambridge-based charity SexYOUality.
 “It can happen to anyone.”

 Parents and carers can play an important role in tackling homophobic bullying, says Stonewall’s Chris Gibbons.
 He suggests:

 Sue Allen of FFLAG advises that you check that the school has a separate anti-homophobic bullying policy and not something tacked on to their general bullying policy.
 Ask to see it, and if they haven’t got one, ask why not and insist this is remedied.
 Go into the school and challenge them.
 They have a duty of care to all children.
 Research shows that in schools where children are explicitly taught that homophobic bullying is wrong, rates of such bullying are dramatically reduced, and pupils feel safer.
 Schools have a legal obligation to deal with homophobic bullying under the Education and Inspections Act 2006.

 If the bullying doesn’t stop, go to your Local Education Authority and demand action.
 Changing schools can work in some cases but often a vulnerable child is vulnerable wherever they go.
 Encourage your child to take up judo or another form of self-defence.
 This will boost their confidence that they can defend themselves if necessary.